seap-udea/iWander/README.md

 - **wanderer**: This program integrate the orbit of a moving object inside the Solar System.

   * Function:

     This program perform three different tasks:

-    1) Calculate the time t_asymp when the single conic approximation is good enough to predict the future position of the interstellar object.
+    1) Calculate the time t_asy when the single conic approximation is good enough to predict the future position of the interstellar object.

-    2) Calculate the time t_ingress at which the object was at a half of the truncation tidal radius of the Solar System, ie. 100,000 AU.
+    2) Calculate the time t_ing at which the object was at a distance equivalent to the truncation tidal radius of the Solar System.

-    3) Predict the position and velocity of the surrogate objects at t_ingress.
+    3) Predict the position and velocity of the surrogate objects at t_ing.

   * Input: None

   * Output:

-    + wanderer.csv

-      Rows: 1 is for nominal solution, the rest is for random particle

-      Cols:

-      ```
-	  0:NUmber of the object (0 for nominal trajectory)
-	  1-6:Initial random elements, q,e,i,W,w,Mo,to,mu
-	  7-12:Asymptotic elements, q,e,i,W,w,Mo,to,mu
-	  13:Time of ingress to Solar System
-	  14-19:Cartesian position at ingress wrt.
-Ecliptic J2000
-	  20-25:Cartesian position at ingress wrt.
-J2000
-	  26-31:Cartesian position at ingress wrt.
-Galactic
-	  32:Radiant at ingress RA(h) (terminal)
-	  33:Radiant at ingress DEC(deg)
-	  34:Radiant at ingress l(deg)
-	  35:Radiant at ingress b(deg)
-      ```
+    * wanderer.csv: properties of all the surrogate objects.

+    * ingress.dat: a summary of the ingress orbit properties including the epoch of asymptotic elements and their covariance matrix, the time of ingress, the radiant and velocity at ingress.

 - **encounters**: This program integrate the orbit of a moving object inside the Solar System.